overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 ## @Mutation

 This annotation applies on methods for classes tagged with the `@Provider` annotation.
 It indicates that on this class a method will resolve a Mutation field.
-The resulting field is added to the main Mutation type (define in configuration at key `overblog_graphql.definitions.schema.mutation`).
+The resulting field is added to the root Mutation type (define in configuration at key `overblog_graphql.definitions.schema.mutation`).
 The class exposing the mutation(s) must have a corresponding service with his className.

 Example: